Make your Python code installable#

 GitHub/pyospackage/testme

-➜ pip install .
+➜ python -m pip install .

 ERROR: Directory '.' is not installable.